Download FREE copy of

 Defense Lawyers for Drugged Driving Charges in Fort Worth TX

-Drugged driving is a serious charge, carrying with it the same fines and penalties as a DWI involving alcohol.
-If you or someone you know is facing drugged driving charges, call an experienced drug DWI lawyer immediately.
-You shouldn’t have to suffer such severe consequences for driving while on cold medicine or prescription medication that your doctor instructed you to take.
+You should not have to suffer such severe consequences for driving while on cold medicine or prescription medication that your doctor instructed you to take.
 Unfortunately, Texas laws regarding driving under the influence of drugs and driving under the influence of alcohol are not unique.

-Difference Between DWI & Drugged Driving in Texas
+What Is The Difference Between DWI & Drug DWI in Texas?

-Although many people believe that driving while high or under the influence of a drug is a separate crime from DWI, Texas law makes no distinction in the charge or the punishment range for a drug-related DWI arrest and a DWI arrest based upon alcohol.
-If you have been arrested for a drugged driving or drug DWI, you will face the same range of punishment and mandatory driver’s license suspensions as those charged with an alcohol-related DWI.
+Although many people believe that driving while high or under the influence of a drug is a separate crime from DWI, Texas law makes no distinction in the charge or the punishment range for a drug related DWI arrest and a DWI arrest based upon alcohol.
+If you have been arrested for a drug DWI, you will face the same range of punishment and mandatory driver’s license suspensions as those charged with an alcohol related DWI.
 Reach out to a drug DWI lawyer as soon after your arrest as possible so they can start building your defense.

 The primary difference between an alcohol-related DWI and a drug-related DWI is the way the prosecution will be required to prove your possible intoxication.
-Generally, police officers and Drug Recognition Experts that have been trained to handle drug-related DWI’s have been taught to look for the following types of drugs when considering a DWI arrest:
+Generally, police officers and Drug Recognition Experts that have been trained to manage drug related DWI’s have been taught to look for the following types of drugs when considering a DWI arrest:

 - Central Nervous System Depressants (ex.
 Alcohol, Barbiturates, Anxiety and Depression Medication – Valium, Xanax, Librium, etc.)